Master of Science in Acupuncture – Illinois campus

 Students have the opportunity to treat patients collaboratively within an integrative clinic, working with DC and ND interns.
 The institutional focus at National University is on collaborative learning and encourages students to become colleagues rather than competitors.

-Each student in our Master of Science in Oriental Medicine degree program serves a full year clinical internship.
-In addition to learning clinical applications of oriental medicine and proper documentation procedures, you will learn important personal and business skills you'll need to help build your own practice.
+Each student in our Master of Science in Acupuncture degree program serves a full-year clinical internship.
+In addition to learning clinical applications of oriental medicine and proper documentation procedures, you will obtain important personal and business skills you’ll need to help build your own practice.
+Working under the supervision of our faculty clinicians, you will have access to professionals from other specialties, as well as our well-equipped treatment rooms and fully stocked herbal dispensary.